the-taproom/build-process/README.md

 1. Clone this repo
 2. Run `ruby build_proccess_app.rb migrate [PATH_TO_PROJECT_DIR]` to copy files
-from `build-process-files` (script below) to the directory of your project
+from `build-process-files` to the directory of your project
 3. Add `main.scss` to `styles` folder

 (Optional)